-Bachelor of Science in Bioengineering with Bioinformatics Specialization
+Bachelor of Science in Bioengineering with a Bioinformatics Specialization

 The bioinformatics-focused bioengineering degree program provides extensive training in the engineering and analysis of biomedical information systems.
 Students receive in-depth applied and theoretical education in relevant biological, technological and engineering functions.
 The curriculum begins with courses in principles of chemistry, computer programming, geometry and engineering science.
 Once students develop basic comprehension of these concepts, they move on to more detailed coursework in such areas as biological evolution, linear equation differentials, electromagnetic physics, recombinant DNA and algorithmic data design.
 Students are also educated in professional issues and problems facing bioinformatics professionals.

-Bachelor of Science in Biology with Specialization in Bioinformatics
+Bachelor of Science in Biology with a Specialization in Bioinformatics

-Bachelor of Science in Computer Science with Bioinformatics Specialization
+Bachelor of Science in Computer Science with a Bioinformatics Specialization

 Doctor of Philosophy in Bioinformatics and Systems Biology